ariesteam/ariesteam.github.com/modules/waterspecs.markdown

 **Water supply sink models.** Surface water sinks include areas of evapotranspiration and infiltration.
 Conversely, groundwater sinks include springs and baseflow to rivers.
 Lacking an external groundwater model, we currently do not include springs or baseflow as groundwater sinks for the San Pedro.
-For both the San Pedro and La Antigua, we set the total surface water sink as the sum of evapotranspiration and deep soil infiltration.
+For all case studies, we set the total surface water sink as the sum of evapotranspiration and deep soil infiltration.
 Runoff data will play a role in training of the Bayesian network models to help account for the difference between precipitation and sinks.

-For the San Pedro, nationwide data are available for deep soil infiltration and global data for actual evapotranspiration.
+For the U.S.-based case studies, nationwide data are available for deep soil infiltration and global data for actual evapotranspiration.
 While these data sources can be used as training data for Bayesian network models, both datasets are problematic.
 The evapotranspiration dataset has low spatial resolution (0.5 x 0.5 degree) and does not capture local variation in vegetation type, tree canopy cover, and temperature, all of which are key influences on evapotranspiration.
 The infiltration data, having been developed at the national level, are unlikely to account for the limited area over which infiltration actually occurs in the semiarid Basin and Range region of the southwestern United States.
-We therefore use a Bayesian network that considers vegetation type, percent tree canopy cover, and annual maximum temperature as influences on evapotranspiration.
-We set the locations of stream channels and limestone bedrock and the intersection of valley fill alluvium and the mountain fronts to account for the two key locations of deep percolation and groundwater recharge: the mountain fronts, stream banks, and ephemeral stream channels (Pool and Dickinson 2007).
+For the San Pedro and Rocky Mountain case studies, we therefore use a Bayesian network that considers vegetation type, percent tree canopy cover, and annual maximum temperature as influences on evapotranspiration.
+For La Antigua, we set the evapotranspiration as a function of vegetation type and percent tree canopy cover.

+For the San Pedro, we set the locations of stream channels and limestone bedrock and the intersection of valley fill alluvium and the mountain fronts to account for the two key locations of deep percolation and groundwater recharge: the mountain fronts, stream banks, and ephemeral stream channels (Pool and Dickinson 2007).
 In the future, we could also incorporate data on the location of groundwater recharge facilities in the Sierra Vista area, assuming the data are available.
-We set priors for these nodes based on a review of the corresponding spatial data.
-We set the highest values for the evapotranspiration conditional probability table under greater percent tree canopy cover and higher temperatures, all else being equal.
+For the Rocky Mountain and La Antigua case studies, we set deep infiltration as a function of hydrologic soils group, slope, and percent impervious surface cover.
+We set priors for all nodes based on a review of the corresponding spatial data.
+We set the highest values for the evapotranspiration in the San Pedro and Rocky Mountain conditional probability table under greater percent tree canopy cover and higher temperatures, all else being equal.
 We set the highest evapotranspiration rates for vegetation type to riparian, followed by forests, then mesquite woodland, oak woodland, agriculture, urban, and grassland, with the lowest values set for desert scrub.
-We set the conditional probability for infiltration as highest at the mountain fronts and as slightly lower in stream channels, and set it as extremely low elsewhere.

-For La Antigua, we set the evapotranspiration as a function of vegetation type and percent tree canopy cover, and set deep infiltration as a function of hydrologic soils group, slope, and percent impervious surface cover.
-We set the conditional probability for evapotranspiration to be highest with greater tree canopy cover and for riparian vegetation and forests and lowest for agriculture, urban, and grassland.
-We assume infiltration to be greatest on shallow slopes, low levels of impervious surface cover, and hydrologic soils groups A and B.
+In the San Pedro case study, we set the conditional probability for infiltration as highest at the mountain fronts and as slightly lower in stream channels, and set it as extremely low elsewhere.
+For the La Antigua case study, we set the conditional probability for evapotranspiration to be highest with greater tree canopy cover and for riparian vegetation and forests and lowest for agriculture, urban, and grassland.
+We assume infiltration to be greatest for the La Antigua and Rocky Mountain case studies on shallow slopes, low levels of impervious surface cover, and hydrologic soils groups A and B.

 [![](/images/bn/WaterSinkLaAntigua.gif)](/downloads/SurfaceWaterSinkLA.xdsl)
 {: .bayesnet title="Bayesian network model for surface water sinks in La Antigua Watershed, Veracruz, Mexico.
 Please visit http://genie.sis.pitt.edu/downloads.html to download the GeNIe Bayesian network editor, which will read .xdsl files." }